yokai-php/doctrine-value-object/README.md

     ->register(Type::getTypeRegistry());
 ```

-If you are using Symfony, you can register your value object types in the kernel construction.
+If you are using **Symfony**, you can register your value object types in the kernel construction.

 ```php
 use Doctrine\DBAL\Types\Type;